 They slip onto your fingers and have a textured gripping surface inside the mouth to grab and hold wet fabric:

 Samuel and Susanna kind of went crazy over our package the day it arrived.
-They were completely infatuated with the Diaper Dawgs, and I’ve had an extremely difficult time keeping them out of their reach now that they’ve been used with my diapers.
+I’ve had an extremely difficult time keeping them out of their reach now that they’ve been used with my diapers.
 Last week, I had them up on my laundry sink and my two enterprising toddlers dragged their step stool into the room so they could reach the Dawgs.
 I found them role-playing with the little mitts in the living room, pretending that the puppies were growling and wrestling.
-Perhaps Diaper Dawgs could make some sort of “companion” product that could be a toy or diversion object for diaper changes?
+Perhaps Diaper Dawgs could make some sort of “companion” product that could be a toy or diversionary object for use during diaper changes?
 Just a suggestion!

 I like that they come in pairs because most dirty diaper jobs require both hands.
 I can hold the edge of the diaper with one Dawg and extract the yukky insert with the other.

 Diaper Dawgs are easy to clean; I use soap and hot water, and then air dry.
 They also work great for swishing and dunking diapers, covers and inserts in the toilet.
 We don’t have a sprayer, but I bet the mitts would be perfect for holding a diaper while spraying it down.

 Silicone is a very durable material and seems to me a perfect choice for the tough job of handling dirty diapers.